FOXFOXFOX/foxfoxfox.github.io/_posts/2015-03-02-how-to-postdoc.md

 comments: true
 ---

-After finishing my Ph.D. in bacterial geneticts, I changed fields into a microbial ecology and microbiome lab and started as a postdoc in July 2015.
+After finishing my Ph.D. in bacterial genetics, I changed fields into a microbial ecology and microbiome lab and started as a postdoc in July 2015.
 Then my PI went on sabbatical for 6 months.
 Here's what happened next.

-(background)
-(tips)
-(goals)
+Tips:

+1) Make a potential list of projects or tasks to get started on

+2) Think about what you're good at

+3) Set goals, return to them constantly

+4) Ask so many questions your lab mates put up Do Not Disturb signs

+5) Have a softball project/paper/goal

-(move fast and break things)
+5) Move fast and break things